 GSD9d

 GSD9 was first described in 1966.
-It is further categorized into four subtypes - 9a, 9b, 9c, 9d.
-Only GSD9d is a muscle GSD.
-It is an extremely rare form of the disorder and is characterized by phosphorylase kinase deficiency of the muscle.
+It is categorized into four subtypes - 9a, 9b, 9c and 9d, of which only GSD9d is a muscle GSD.
+It is also known as muscle phosphorylase kinase deficiency.
+It is an extremely rare form of the disorder.

 Estimated cases diagnosed worldwide: <100.